 Even after the joy of finally having a cot-free adult bedroom, the baby (by now a boisterous toddler) claimed the whole house as his territory.
 Toy tractors lined the bath, bouncy balls squirreled away inside slippers, chocolatey handprints along the length of the banister, Duplo in the washing basket, and crayon adorning any blank wall (nothing compared to The Day of The Sharpie – which I still haven’t come to terms with yet).

-Just some respite in one room from the chaos elsewhere would be a dream, and I’ve decided upon the main things I need to make this a reality…
+Just some respite in one room from the chaos elsewhere would be a dream, nothing too fancy just a grown up bedroom.
+So I’ve decided upon the main things I need to make this a reality…

 A Glamorous Dressing Table